christian-hess-94/web-design-knowledge-base/Design Tips and Tricks.md

 [[Contrast]]:
 - Usually titles are big and use [[Bold Fonts]] to draw the attention of the viewer directly
 - Logos can be main attractions of the page, usually appearing near titles
-- Buttons and calls to action can make use of accent colors that are used
+- Buttons and calls to action can make use of accent colors that are used throughout the page.
+- Text blocks can be a bit lighter in color and tone to give more space and attention to titles and subtitles
+- The colorof the text can also be used to categorize

 ---